MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/README.md

 **What did we do?**

 We have created two identical projects, one for each simulator.
-We have run the projects , extracted the results, interpreted the results, and made conclusion.
+We have run the projects , extracted the results, interpreted the results, and made conclusions.

 Here we describe the default setup, ( note : you will find bellow how to reconfigure the network) :